 When you are involved in a car accident, the financial difficulties you immediately face can be devastating.
 From replacing lost property to paying for medical bills, you don’t have time to wait for an insurance company to come through.
 We understand the financial strain of an automobile collision, and that is why your initial consultation will be held at no cost to you or your family.
 You are already experiencing difficulty, you shouldn’t have to pay out of pocket for advice and guidance.

 At Haug Law Group, our attorneys get paid when you get paid.
 Working on a contingency basis allows us to help people when they need it most.
 If you or a family member has been hurt in a car accident, reach out to our team.
-Everything you discuss with our personal injury lawyers is confidential.
+Everything you discuss with our car accident lawyers is confidential.

 When you call us, we will review the details of your case and explain how we may move forward with your case.
 While we hope you hire our firm to represent you, we invite you to talk to multiple attorneys to find the best fit for you and your family.
-There is no obligation to hire us after your free initial consultation.
+There is no obligation to hire our car accident lawyer after your free initial consultation.

 Haug Law Group Is Here to Help

 Whether your Atlanta car accident was the result of a drunk or distracted driver, rush hour traffic or a vehicle malfunction, you need an experienced car accident attorney on your side.
-An insurance company does not have your best interests in mind; never accept an initial settlement offer without first speaking to a qualified and competent attorney.
+An insurance company does not have your best interests in mind; never accept an initial settlement offer without first speaking to a qualified and competent car accident lawyer.